Parameters

 Properties

 An identifier for the customer that invoked this LLM inference, helps with visualizing user activities.
-Default is an empty string.
 See the details of customer identifier here.

 Example